chillibyter/fayaflex/replit.md

-# Ultimate Fitness Challenge (UFC)
+# FayaFlex

 ## Overview
-Ultimate Fitness Challenge (UFC) is a team-based fitness tracking and competition platform designed to foster engagement and healthy competition.
+FayaFlex is a team-based fitness tracking and competition platform designed to foster engagement and healthy competition.
 Users can track daily fitness activities (calories, steps, workouts), form or join teams, and compete in monthly challenges.
 The platform features real-time leaderboards, personalized progress tracking, and integration capabilities for various fitness devices.
-UFC aims to provide a motivating and interactive experience to encourage consistent fitness activity among its users.
+FayaFlex aims to provide a motivating and interactive experience to encourage consistent fitness activity among its users.

 ## User Preferences
 Preferred communication style: Simple, everyday language.